rsyncOSX/mydocsy/content/en/docs/_index.md

 ### New tasks, verify task and synchronizing data

 After  [adding](/docs/addconfigurations/) a task, in the main view,  *a double click* on the task executes a `--dry-run` and the second double click executes the real run.
-A verification of a new task might also be executed by opening the *Tasks* or *Rsync parameters* view from the main sidebar, select the task and choose the `Checker flag` on the toolbar.
-Press the `Checker flag` executes an estimation run, a `--dry-run` to verify the task.
+A verification of a new task might also be executed by opening the *Tasks* or *Rsync parameters* view from the main sidebar, select the task and choose the `play` icon on the toolbar.
+The `play`icon executes an estimation run, a `--dry-run` to verify the task.

 For more experienced users of rsync, from within the Rsync parameters view, select the new task.
 Copy and paste the *synchronization* string into a terminal view.
 The rsync command includes the `--dry-run` parameter as default within this view.